ucphhpc/jhub-authenticators/README.rst

 After being successfully evaluated to a dictionary, the header is required to contain the following information::

     {
-        MOUNT_HOST: 'hostname of the target mount host',
+        HOST: 'hostname of the target mount host',
-        SESSIONID: 'A random string that identifies an active mount session',
+        USERNAME: 'A random string that identifies an active mount session',
-        TARGET_MOUNT_ADDR: 'The target URL of the system/service that grants jupyter users to mount their notebook against, e.g @idmc.dk:',
+        PATH: 'The target URL of the system/service that grants jupyter users to mount their notebook against, e.g @idmc.dk:',
         MOUNTSSHPRIVATEKEY: 'private key',
     }